maminech/aminoss_photography/ADMIN_SETUP.md

 ### Issue: Sync not working
 **Solution:** Make sure:
-- Photos are in the correct Cloudinary folder: `aminoss-portfolio`
+- Photos are in the correct Cloudinary folder: `Innov8-portfolio`
 - Cloudinary credentials are correct in `.env.local`
 - You're logged in to admin dashboard